 - Women when menstruating, should avoid this headstand as well.

 - Pregnant women should not practice this pose or asana if they have never tried it before.
-If you are an expert and have been practicing for a while then, you can continue practicing this pose through your pregnancy.
+If you are an expert and have been practising for a while then, you can continue practising this pose through your pregnancy.